Here is a list of the most frequent questions that we're asked.

 No. Skiers of all ages join us and the mix of ages makes it a lot more fun.
 Most campers are in their 20s and 30s as well as some in their teens and 40s.
 Since we’re all at camp together because of our love of skiing, age is the last thing we’re thinking about while we’re all having fun on and off the mountains.

+They're all good!
 There is no single "best month" for snow in Whistler.
 We consistently have 4 to 5 solid months of good snow right from the beginning of December to the end of March.
 We can get powder days until mid April.
 There is no particular powder month or sunny month either – they’re all powder months.
 Here are the monthly snowfall stats from the last 10 years to give you a better idea - Monthly snowfall stats

 Yes and yes.
 Whistler is a very compact town and everything’s quite close.
 There are supermarkets and restaurants within walking distance of our Rider Houses.
 Our Rider Houses’ kitchens are fully supplied for all of your cooking needs.
 There is a plethora of restaurants in town ranging from $2/slice pizza shops (ride beside our campus) to the ridiculous and every type in between.
 We can recommend all sorts (and the hidden gems) when you’re here.

-Yes, you can join if you are a beginner.
-We can create a customized program for you.
-If you’d like to learn with us then please do.
 We’ll help you build your strong foundation of skills with our fun and patient coaches and make you fall in love with skiing right away!

 Your camp accommodation starts on a Saturday and finishes on a Saturday.
 So you should plan your arrival and departure on Saturdays.